Mjabulelwa/my-portfolio/README.md

-# 👋 Hi, I'm Mjabulelwa Kumalo!
+# 👋 Hi, I'm Mjabulelwa!

 Welcome to my GitHub portfolio!
 I'm a recent graduate with a profoud interest in technology and a dedication to solving complex problems.
 Thanks for visiting!